badeeer/BellaBeatCapstoneProject/capstone.md

 ## STEP ONE: **ASK**
-**Sršen** asks you to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices. through a guided question, and these questions are
+**Sršen** asks to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices. through a guided question, and these questions are

 **1. What are some trends in smart device usage?**